-Auditors determined that two of the School's students did meet the statutory and ADE guideline requirements for full time enrollment (FTE).
-According to analysis of the School's bell schedule and calendar for the School's high school, auditors determined that as long as a student was enrolled in four courses each semester, they would receive enough hours and courses to be considered full time.
-However, the FTE that was reported for two students was not correct based on the number of courses the students were enrolled in.
-As a result, the School underreported the FTE for two students.
+Auditors determined that 84 of the School's students did not meet the statutory and ADE guideline requirements for full time enrollment (FTE).
+According to analysis of the School's bell schedule and calendar for the School's high school, auditors determined that as long as a student was enrolled in and participating in 4 courses each semester, they would receive enough hours and courses to be considered full time.
+However, the FTE that was reported for 84 students was not correct based on the number of courses the students were in.
+As a result, the School overreported the FTE for 84 students.